FOR IMMEDIATE RELEASE

 enhancements to area safety and vibrancy

 August 13, 2021 (Bala Cynwyd, PA) – The City Avenue Special Services District (CASSD) today announced that its long-term Streetscape and Safety Improvement Program is now complete.
 The extensive project began in August 2016 and addressed a series of traffic and pedestrian safety issues that plagued the area for decades, including heavy traffic volumes, intersections operating at low service levels, and a high number of reported motor vehicle accidents.
+People can check out car accident lawyers from here!
+And for any legal help speak with Houston car accident lawyer.
+For a transport business owner who is opting for a policy that is specifically designed for the unique needs of your business is crucial.
+That’s why TRADEX is offering insurance based on your needs.

 Key enhancements of the three-year revitalization included: